-- System IP network performance - Configuration of the MiVoice Business (for example, number of trunks, voice mail programming, number of IP Phones connected, size of MiVoice Business database, and so on). - Variants of the MiVoice Business platform (MiVoice Business in MXe III, MXe II, CX II, CXi II, MiVoice Business Virtual, MiVoice Business Multi Instance, MiVoice Business on ISS) - Call rate in the MiVoice Business (maximum 30,000 CPH - How the application is designed to send operations and process events from the Mitel OIG - The workstation hardware used by the application - Having OIG applications and MiTAI applications in the same MiVoice Business system cluster. - How many applications are using the same Mitel OIG - What Mitel OIG services each application uses - Whether the application using advanced services or standard services
+- System IP network performance - Configuration of the MiVoice Business (for example, number of trunks, voice mail programming, number of IP Phones connected, size of MiVoice Business database, and so on). - Variants of the MiVoice Business platform (MiVoice Business in MXe III, MXe II, CX II, CXi II, MiVoice Business Virtual, MiVoice Business on ISS, MiVoice Business in AWS and Azure deployments) - Call rate in the MiVoice Business (maximum 30,000 CPH - How the application is designed to send operations and process events from the Mitel OIG - The workstation hardware used by the application - Having OIG applications and MiTAI applications in the same MiVoice Business system cluster. - How many applications are using the same Mitel OIG services. - What Mitel OIG services each application uses - Whether the application using advanced services or standard services